mandolinim/javaAcademy2021/src/main/java/com/ynap/fp/functions/FunctionsComposability.md

 ---
 ## Exercise

-Take a look at package `com.github.geirolz.fp.functions.exercise`.
+Take a look at package `com.github.geirolz.fp.functions.exercise`. //todo change package/file

 We have a class named `EvenAverageCalculator` and the relative test class.